zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-If now want to use the class we only need to provide our function signature.
-This will trigger the default parameter, which will then end up in our template
-spezialisation.
-Now we are able to create our `function_ref` objects with
-exception specifiere and const qualifier:
+We only need to provide our function signature if we want to use the class.
+The default parameter will be triggered, which will then end up in our template specialization.
+Now we can create our `function_ref` objects with exception specifier and const qualifier:

 ```cpp
 function_ref<int()> fnref;